 This workshop aims to bring the leading researchers on this evolving direction of research and identify both potentially useful fragments of FOML and techniques for constructing decision procedures.

-We will have a few invited talks that present surveys of what has been achieved, highlighting the difficulties arising from combining quantification and modalities.
-There will be a session of contributed talks (see below for the call), and an open problem session at the end of the day.
+We expect to have three 45-minute talks that present surveys of what has been achieved, highlighting the difficulties arising from combining quantification and modalities.
+There will be three of these invited talks, up to 5 contributed talks, and an open problem session at the end of the day.

 Erich Grädel (RWTH Aachen)